 By Austin Pryor

-Austin Pryor has 36 years of experience advising investors, and is the founder of the Sound Mind Investing newsletter and website.
-He’s the author of The Sound Mind Investing Handbook, which enjoys the endorsements of respected Christian teachers with more than 100,000 copies sold.
-Austin lives in Louisville, Kentucky, with Susie, his wife of 50 years.
+Austin Pryor has 40 years of experience advising investors and is the founder of the Sound Mind Investing newsletter and website.
+He is the author of The Sound Mind Investing Handbook, which enjoys the endorsements of respected Christian teachers with more than 100,000 copies sold.
+Austin lives in Louisville, Kentucky, U.S.A.